About Us

 Volunteer And Old People

-In the state of Florida, a long-term care ombudsman is a trained volunteer who helps to improve the quality of care and quality of life for residents of long-term care facilities such as nursing homes, assisted living facilities, and adult family care homes.
+In Florida, a long-term care ombudsman is a trained volunteer who helps to improve the quality of care and quality of life for residents of long-term care facilities such as nursing homes, assisted living facilities, and adult family care homes.

 Nearly 60% of long-term care residents in Florida do not receive visits from family members and friends.
-They may feel alone, isolated and that they have no voice in the daily care they receive.
-Unfortunately, many of them do not have anyone to look out for their best interests when it comes to their personal rights, health, safety and welfare.
+They may feel alone and isolated, and they have no voice in the daily care they receive.
+Unfortunately, many of them do not have anyone to look out for their best interests when it comes to their personal rights, health, safety, and welfare.

 Advocating for Residents’ Rights

-The program consistently empowers residents to know their rights, and often provides a voice for those who may not be able to speak up for themselves.
+The program consistently empowers residents to know their rights and often provides a voice for those who cannot speak up for themselves.
 To view a list of rights granted to each individual in a long-term care facility, please click on the following links:

 Bill of Rights for residents of assisted living facilities and adult family care homes